FP. Services for Students with Disabilities

 The Rehabilitation Act of 1973 (Public Law 93-112), Section 504, provides that “no otherwise qualified handicapped individual in the United States shall, solely by reason of handicap, be excluded from the pparticipation in, be denied the benefits of, or be subjected to discrimination under any program of activity receiving federal financial assistance.”
 Section 504 applies to postsecondary education programs and activities.
 It designates that:

 Students with disabilities are afforded an equal opportunity to participate in and benefit from all postsecondary education programs and activities.
 That includes any course, course of study, or activity offered.

-Rules, which limit the participation of students with disabilities in the program or activity, may not be imposed upon the students with disabilities.
-For example, prohibiting tape recorders and calculators in classroom when an approved accommodation or prohibiting service animals in campus buildings.
+Rules which limit the pparticipation of students with disabilities in the program or activity may not be imposed upon the students with disabilities.
+For example, prohibiting tape recorders and calculators in classroom or dog guides in campus buildings.

 The Americans with Disabilities Act (ADA) upholds and extends the standards for compliance set forth in Section 504 of the Rehabilitation Act of 1973 to employment practices, communications, and all policies, procedures and practices that impact the treatment of students with disabilities.
 It provides protection from discrimination for individuals on the basis of a disability.
 The ADA extends civil rights protection for people with disabilities to employment in the public and private sectors, transportation, public accommodations, services provided by state and local government and telecommunication relay services.
 Public and private institutions and programs of postsecondary and higher education are obligated to comply with the ADA in their programs, services, facilities, employment and other related aspects.